 Our representation of children with special needs encompasses the full spectrum of rights under the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and the Individuals with Disabilities Education Act (IDEA), from attendance at IEP Team meetings and Mediation, to zealous and experienced representation in Due Process Hearings and Federal Court.

 Our team of professionals can assist you in a wide range of matters, including:

-- Navigating the eligibility process to determine your child’s eligibility for early intervention and school-age special education services under the Individuals with Disabilities Education Act (IDEA).
+- Navigating the eligibility process to determine your child’s eligibility for special education services under the Individuals with Disabilities Education Act (IDEA).

-- Eligibility process under Section 504 of the Americans with Disabilities Act.
+- Eligibility process under Section 504 of the Rehabilitation Act.

 - Representation in mediation and due process hearings, as well as state, federal and appellate proceedings.

 - Review of evaluations, IEP’s, and Section 504 Plans.

 - School disciplinary proceedings, including expulsions and manifestation determination meetings.

 - Juvenile court for school-based complaints of student codes of conduct or compulsory education.